Los enredos de una gallega

-Los enredos de una gallega ("The Entanglements of a Galician Woman") is a 1951 Mexican comedy film directed by Fernando Soler and starring Niní Marshall and Fernando Soto.
+Los enredos de una gallega ("The Entanglements of a Galician Woman") is a 1951 Mexican comedy film directed by Fernando Soler and starring Niní Marshall and Fernando Soto "Mantequilla".

 Plot

 Cándida (Niní Marshall) is a Galician woman who lives in Mexico and earns a living selling lottery tickets.
 Her dream is to be able to buy a restaurant, but she doesn't have enough money.
-In her quest to try to make it, she stumbles upon a scammer, Filogono (Fernando Soto).
+In her quest to try to make it, she stumbles upon a scammer, Filogono (Fernando Soto "Mantequilla").
 In a stroke of luck she wins the first prize of the lottery, but the bad luck for her continues because she cannot find the ticket.